Common Myths About Clinical Trials — Debunked

 Myth #3: Only People Who Are Very Sick Can Join

 Debunked: While some studies focus on specific conditions, many clinical trials need healthy volunteers too.
 These studies help researchers understand how new treatments, vaccines, or devices work in different types of people.
-Whether you’re managing a health condition or completely healthy, you may qualify for a study.

-Myth #5: Clinical Trials Don’t Really Make A Difference
+Myth #4: Clinical Trials Don’t Really Make A Difference

 Debunked: Every breakthrough treatment started with a clinical trial.
 From cancer therapies to diabetes medications to COVID-19 vaccines research participants have played a direct role in saving lives and improving health worldwide.
 When you join a study, you’re part of something much bigger than yourself.